 The state UI tax rate for new employers also can change from one year to the next.
 The overall rate ("standard rate" or "combined rate") currently has two components: a base rate and a bond principal rate.
 In recent years, the combined rate has been a little over .02%.
 (There are higher rates for employers in construction trades).

 Established employers are subject to a "computed rate," which may be a lower or higher rate than new employers depending on an "experience rating."
 This means, among other things, whether your business has ever had any employees who made claims for state unemployment benefits.

 For current rate information, check the links on the Premiums page of the CDLE website.

 In Colorado, UI tax reports and payments (premiums) are due by the last day of the month following the close of each calendar quarter.
 In other words:

-You may decide that it’s easiest to hand over responsibility for payroll, including UI taxes, to an outside payroll service.
-If so, keep in mind that your business, or even you personally, may still be held directly responsible for mistakes made by an outside payroll company.
+You might decide that it's easiest to hand over responsibility for payroll, including UI taxes, to an outside payroll service.
+If so, keep in mind that your business, or even you personally, could still be held directly responsible for mistakes made by an outside payroll company.

 This article touches on only the most basic elements of Colorado UI taxes.
 Avoid possible penalties for making mistakes by checking both the IRS and CDLE websites for the latest information.

 In addition to state UI tax, employers have other responsibilities not covered in this article, such as federal UI tax, state and federal withholding taxes, required reporting of new hires, and required retention of employee records.
 Talk to a tax lawyer or employment attorney to learn more.